-Task Force on INTOSAI Auditor Professionalisation (TFIAP)
+Task Force on INTOSAI Auditor Professionalization (TFIAP)

 Auditor of the Future

-The chartered accountant of the future: http://www.accountancysa.org.za/wordpress/focus-month-the-chartered-accountant-of-the-future/
+The chartered accountant of the future: https://www.accountancysa.org.za/focus-month-the-chartered-accountant-of-the-future/

 Chair of Task Force

 Executive in the Auditor-General’s office • Auditor-General of South Africa